FuzzySecurity/BulkBindex/README.md

 When you run `BulkBindex` you should expect about a 20 minute runtime to fetch all binaries for a single build (depending on bandwidth).
 In this repository I have also added `GitHub Workflow` automation which allows workers to fetch builds for various versions and add them to the same release.

-Further testing is needed but a release has already been uploaded for `April 2023 -> 11 22H2 21H2 & 10 22H2 21H2`.
+Further testing is needed but a release has already been uploaded for `April 2023 -> 11 22H2 & 10 22H2`.
 The intention is to add a schedule to the workflow so these releases are created right after `patch tuesday` starting from the next cycle.

 ## Halp?!

 The code is still quite DIY.
 I am more than happy to receive PR's both on `BulkBindex` and the `GitHub Workflow` automation!
+Additions which also fetch `PDB's` welcome!